-Starring Ed Harris, this is an epic adventure film thrusting a team of civilian divers and Navy SEALs to the bottom of the Atlantic Ocean, in a search-and-rescue mission for a sunken nuclear submarine.
+Starring Ed Harris, this epic adventure film thrusts a team of civilian divers and Navy SEALs to the bottom of the Atlantic Ocean in a search-and-rescue mission for a sunken nuclear submarine.

 This was a wild ride.
 It’s a mixture of a sci-fi and war movie.
-I don’t really want to say much else because I don’t want to give it away, but I really liked it though!
+I don’t want to say much else because I don’t want to give it away, but I liked it!

 Deep-sea divers vie with a Haitian drug dealer to recover a trunkload of sunken morphine.
 Based on Peter Benchley’s best-selling novel.